If you’ve been looking for a simple, easy recipe for Oven Baked Beef Meatballs you will love this one.

 Oven Baked Beef Meatballs

-- 1 cup fresh breadcrumbs * can use GF bread
+- 1 cup fresh breadcrumbs – I use white sandwich bread and process in food processor

 - 1 egg